CharlesAverill/zenith/README.md

 ### Blender

-If you want to color your Blender models, the only shader compatible with the `Kd` (diffuse color) field is Principled BSDF.
+If you want to color your Blender models, the only shader compatible with the `Kd` (diffuse color) field of a .MTL file is Principled BSDF.

 ### Supported .OBJ Vernacular